erikwilson/netflow-to-avro/README.md

 are written to the `./output` directory.

 Correct operation may require `<classifier>hadoop1</classifier>` being removed from `pom.xml`.
+This project was tested on OSX with brew installed hadoop services.

 Files can be converted to a human readable format by using the `avroToJson.sh` command:
 ```